J. Salima Patel, PhD

 Dr. Patel has over two decades of experience working in the helping profession.
 She began her career as an intern working in acute psychiatric care, primarily treating schizophrenia and other mood and thought disorders.
 She has had extensive experience following her work at The Renfrew Center where she specialized in treating eating disorders at an acute care level.
 The transition into substance use disorders (SUD’s) was almost seamless since experts agree, SUD’s and eating disorders are often comorbid.
 Having worked in some of the leading treatment facilities in Florida while maintaining a longstanding private practice, the scope of Dr. Patel’s professional and personal experience in the field of mental and behavioral health is as extensive as it is diverse.

-Dr. Patel's doctoral work was born from deep personal and professional experience and has focused on the family system.
+The passion and impetus for Dr. Patel's doctoral work was born from deep personal and professional experience.
 Her research has been in the area of family involvement and its necessity for successful outcomes in the treatment of substance use disorders (SUD’s).
 She has and continues to remain committed to helping individual practitioners as well as treatment programs successfully integrate a family-inclusive treatment paradigm.
 She is a passionate advocate for family members impacted by substance use disorders, and believes that ‘family recovery’ is fundamental for effective and successful long-term wellness outcomes.

-Dr. Patel often states: “…that despite our varied life experiences, our underlying emotional pain is often universal – that’s what we must treat.”
+Dr. Patel often states: “…despite our varied life experiences, our underlying emotional pain is often universal – that’s what we must treat and work to heal.”